Diffusion Explainer: Visual Explanation for Text-to-image Stable Diffusion

-The \textit{Image Representation Refiner} (\autoref{fig:teaser}C) incrementally refines random noise into the vector representation of a high-resolution image that adheres to the input text prompt. \de visualizes the image representation of each refinement step in two ways: (1) decoding it as a small image using linear operations~\cite{turner2022decoding} and (2) upscaling it to the \sd's output resolution (\autoref{fig:teaser}E).
-Users expands the Image Representation Refiner to access the \textit{Image Operation View} (\ref{goal:interactive}; \autoref{fig:image_expand}A), which explains how the UNet neural network~\cite{ronneberger2015u} predicts the noise to be removed from the image representation to improve its adherence to the prompt.
-The predicted noise is weakened before removal.

-The guidance scale hyperparameter, which controls the image's adherence strength to the text prompt, is described at the bottom, and further explained in the \textit{Interactive Guidance Explanation} (\ref{goal:interactive}; \autoref{fig:image_expand}B) through a slider that allows users to experiment with different values, to better understand how higher values lead to stronger adherence of the generated image to the text prompt.
+The \textit{Text Representation Generator} converts a text prompt into vector representations.
+Users can click and expand it to the \textit{Text Operation View} (\ref{goal:interactive}, \autoref{fig:text}A) to learn that the prompt is split into tokens, and then the tokens are encoded into vector representations using Text Encoder.
+Clicking on the Text Encoder displays the \textit{Text-image Linkage Explanation} (\ref{goal:interactive}; \autoref{fig:text}B), which illustrates that CLIP~\cite{radford2021learning} text encoder generates text representations with image-related information, which is crucial for guiding image generation.
+The \textit{Image Representation Refiner} incrementally refines random noise into the vector representation of an image that adheres to the text prompt.
+The image representation of each refinement step is visualized by (1) decoding into a small image using linear operations~\cite{turner2022decoding} and (2) upscaling to \sd's output resolution.
+Clicking the Image Representation Refiner expands it to the \textit{Image Operation View} (\ref{goal:interactive}; \autoref{fig:image}A), which explains that the refinement consists of noise prediction and removal.
+The guidance scale hyperparameter, which controls the image's adherence strength to the text prompt, is described at the bottom, and further explained in the \textit{Interactive Guidance Explanation} (\ref{goal:interactive}; \autoref{fig:image}B).
+It provides a slider to experiment with different guidance scale values to better understand how higher values lead to stronger adherence.

-The \textit{\rcv} demonstrates how \sd generates different images based on two related text prompts, helping users understand the impact of prompts on image generation (\ref{goal:refine}; \autoref{fig:comparison}).
-Each prompt in \de is paired with a prompt that differs only in a few keywords (e.g., ``a cute and adorable bunny..." vs. ``a cute and adorable bunny... \textit{pixar character}").
-We use UMAP~\cite{mcinnes2018umap} to visualize the incremental refinement of image representations for each paired prompts, revealing how the keywords in prompts affect the evolution of image representations from the same initial random noise (\ref{goal:refine}).